standardhealth/cimpl-doc/docs/cimpl6ObjectiveFHIR.md

 OBF classes resemble FHIR R4, but differ in carefully considered ways that increase consistency and reusability of the resulting models and profiles.
 Objective FHIR allows data structures of all sorts to be reused.
 This means that individual data elements and frequently-occurring structures can be defined once and used repeatedly.

 Objective FHIR addresses one of the most frequent criticisms of FHIR, namely, its [lack of consistency](https://wolandscat.net/2019/05/05/a-fhir-experience-consistently-inconsistent/).
 FHIR not only uses different _names_ for equivalent things in different resources, but sometimes, entirely different modeling approaches.
-This is almost certainly the result of having resources managed by separate HL7 work groups.
+This is the result of having resources managed by separate HL7 work groups.
 OBF creates a layer that smooths over many of these differences, not for aesthetic or theoretical reasons, but to make the whole framework easier to learn, enable greater code reuse, and most importantly, to make the resulting clinical models _more interoperable_.

 OBF also insulates modelers from differences between FHIR versions.
 The OBF classes are based on FHIR R4, but the same content is mapped to DSTU 2 and STU 3.
 This means you can model once and publish the same content across multiple FHIR versions.

 ### Meta-Model

 Objective FHIR has been developed using the Clinical Information Modeling and Profiling Language (CIMPL).
 CIMPL is a powerful, FHIR-aware, high-level language for creating clinical models.
-Expressing the model in CIMPL means that Objective FHIR models can automatically be turned into FHIR Profiles, Implementation Guides, data dictionaries, and other useful artifacts, across multiple FHIR versions.
+Expressing the model in CIMPL means that Objective FHIR models can be automatically turned into FHIR Profiles, Implementation Guides, data dictionaries, and other useful artifacts, across multiple FHIR versions.

-Conceptually, there is nothing that prevents the same model from be expressed in other formalisms, some of which are mentioned in the [Appendix](#Appendix:-Relationship-to-Other-Initiatives).
+Conceptually, nothing prevents the same model from be expressed in other formalisms, some of which are mentioned in the [Appendix](#Appendix:-Relationship-to-Other-Initiatives).
 However, OBF with CIMPL is a complete, proven, ready-made solution that has created rich FHIR content, such as the [mCODE Implementation Guide](http://build.fhir.org/ig/HL7/fhir-mCODE-ig/branches/master/index.html).

 ### Mapping to FHIR

-One of the significant benefits of the OBF framework, compared to using CIMPL _tabula rasa_, is that mapping to FHIR has already been done for you.
+One of the significant benefits of the OBF framework, compared with starting from scratch, is that mapping to FHIR has already been done for you.
 In most cases, any model you create will be mapped to FHIR without additional effort.
 The only exceptions are when you create a new class that doesn't inherit from a pre-mapped OBF class (rare), override a previous mapping (very rare), or add an extension to a pre-mapped class that requires mapping to a nested extension (even more rare).

 ### Coverage